jnozzi/cocoadev.com/SiteContent/General/ArchivingDifferentTypesOfObjects.markdown

 I have seen plenty of examples of archiving, but all show only a single type of object being used.
 I'm trying to save multiple objects used in my app, but it's not clear how to do this.

-I took the [[RaiseMan]] example form the Hillegass book, and added a Department object (actually, an [[NSMutableArray]] of Departments, with an [[NSArrayController]] and [[NSTableView]]).
+I took the General/RaiseMan example form the Hillegass book, and added a Department object (actually, an General/NSMutableArray of Departments, with an General/NSArrayController and General/NSTableView).
 Each Employee object refers to a Department object, in a many to one relationship (many employees point to each department).

 I can archive the employees, including each of their department information, using the basic techniques described in the Hillegass Cocoa book.
 But, I'm not sure how I would archive the list of departments along with the employee data.

-And, a related issue..  when restoring the archived data, can I retain the relationships between the department object associated with each employee, and the related department object in the departments [[NSArray]]?
+And, a related issue..  when restoring the archived data, can I retain the relationships between the department object associated with each employee, and the related department object in the departments General/NSArray?
 ----
 Archiving and unarchiving work with aribtrary graphs of interconnected objects just fine.
 Think about the archives Interface Builder makes.
 (A nib contains archived objects).